meain/vim-package-info/README.md

 # vim-package-info ![](https://travis-ci.org/meain/vim-package-info.svg?branch=master)

-It lets you view the latest version of each package of your dependency.
+It lets you view the latest version of the packages you depend on and see if any of them are vulnerable.

+> Vulnerability detection is still a work in progress

 ![GIF](https://i.imgur.com/cnL0KI6.gif)